Matt

 The Economy of Appearance

-Out of this emerged the so-called “California look”—a golden tan, defined abs, sun-bleached hair, effortless athleticism.
+Out of this emerged the so-called “California look” - a golden tan, defined abs, sun-bleached hair, effortless athleticism.
 Consumer capitalism was quick to monetize the aesthetic.
 Jack LaLanne built an empire on it.
 Jane Fonda televised it.
 Schwarzenegger became its flesh-and-blood ambassador.
 California’s obsession with beauty was no longer personal.
 It was a product.

 And like any marketplace, there were rules—unspoken, but widely understood.
 You had to look the part to play the game.

-From Insecurity to Investment
+From Insecurity to Asset

 Still, in Los Angeles, even the most private pursuits tend to grow public.
 As the body changes, attention follows.
 Compliments start landing.
 Strangers glance longer.
 One’s presence commands respect.
 And just like that, the gym isn’t just a space of transformation—it becomes a stage.
+And bodies become assets.

 Sociologist Pierre Bourdieu called this bodily capital: the idea that physical form can be translated into social and economic advantage.
-A well-trained body signals self-discipline, confidence, ambition.
-In LA, it can translate into invites, followers, sponsorships.
+A well-trained body signals self-discipline, confidence, and ambition.
+In LA, it can translate into invites, followers, and sponsorships.
 Self-improvement becomes a kind of hustle.

 ‘Even for men, pretty privilege really exists’ Ryan

-At a certain point, the sacrifices—early mornings, aching joints, endless meal prep—don’t feel like suffering anymore.
+At a certain point, the sacrifices - early mornings, aching joints, endless meal prep - don’t feel like suffering anymore.
 They feel like an investment strategy.

 Muscle Beach: Stage, Shrine, Marketplace?